ClemExp/GKE-Traefik/monitoring_setup/README.md

 apk add curl
 curl traefik-metrics.traefik.svc.cluster.local:9100/metrics
 ```
-Ensure metrics are available via above curl within cluster (svc.namespace...)
+Ensure metrics are available via above curl within cluster (<svc>.<namespace>.svc.cluster.local..)

 # Installing Prometheus stack using Helm

-We will install Kube-Prometheus-Stack with all components: Prometheus, Alert Manager, Grafana and Metrics exporter.
+We will install Kube-Prometheus-Stack with only key required components: Prometheus, Grafana and Metrics exporter.
+We are not interested in alert manager or other components for now.

 ## Add the repository to helm repo